 Lost Legends and Forgotten Country Music Classics.
 (40s - 80s)

 Welcome to True Country Classics!
 Broadcasting in CD quality/128 kbps.
 My name is Bobby Kane ... owner, host, voice, program/music director and everything else.
 Some BIO info?
 Sure.
 I grew up in San Jose, Ca. Although she grew up in the Big Band era and loved the music, my mother listened to Country music KEEN Radio in San Jose.
 It was always playing ...
 LOUD!
 She turned out to be my biggest biggest influence.
 I started my Country Music radio career at KTOM Radio, Salinas (central Cal.) in the mid 70s.
 Enough said.
 Now I’ll talk about TCC (True Country Classics).
 You’ll hear songs from the 40s through the 80s.
 Classic Country, Western, Honky Tonk, Bluegrass and Hill-Billy.
 It’s easy picking top hits but the most fun is selecting songs that didn’t hit the top 10, some that barley charted!
 There are a few songs I play that never hit any Country chart.
 "What?"
 That’s right.
 They should have but never did.
 Some of those old music guys must have had their Country Music ears up their ying-yangs!
 Mostly traditional Country music during the week (Mon-Thur) but on weekends my music is All-In!
 I play every song in my vast Country music library You never know what you might hear.
 I expand my play list with special Weekend Only Play songs, Classic Moments, medleys and just plain fun Country songs.
 By the way, All-In Country Music Weekends start Fridays.
 Music Rotation!
 I pick the songs but my computer picks the rotation!
 99% of the time, I have nothing to do with placement of songs.
 Same artist back to back?
 Purely by chance.
 Lots of slow or upbeat songs in a row?
 Again, purely by chance.
 This is also the reason that sometimes you may hear long stretches of real old oldies back to back or likewise, a stretch of not so old oldies back to back.
 How about the type of Country song I play?
 Same thing.
 It’s all by chance but it helps me deliver a huge variety of the Country music.
 We tried to get Bar J Wranglers with their Sons of The Pioneers harmonies to do our new jingles but they were just too busy.
 They’re very popular and great!
 Maybe in the future (we hope anyway.)
 Listen for their music right here.
 LCR Jingles came through for us.
 They were produced by Chris Seal.
-Good job Chris and all the guys.
-New: #1 Tumbs-Up songs!
-Songs that receive multiple thumbs-up in one day.
-These songs will be featured soon after for one full day.
+Good job Chris, Steve and all the guys.
+New: #1 Tumbs-Up songs> Songs that receive multiple thumbs-up votes in one day.
+These songs will be featured by being played 8 times the following day.
 It may sound silly but it’s true ...
 The More You Listen, The More You'll Like What Ya' Hear!
 For requests, comments, etc, email using Pony Express or follow us on Twitter via our website: www.TrueCountryClassics.com.